About the Program

 - Access to Gorton Center and NBR publications.

-- Leadership and development materials specifically selected by Senator Gorton and Gorton Center staff.
+- Complimentary leadership and development materials selected by Senator Gorton, Gorton Center staff, and guest speakers.

-- School credit, pending approval from educational institutions.
+- School credit, pending approval from educational institutions (to be initiated by student if desired).

 - Certificate of completion and letter of recommendation from Senator Gorton to participants who successfully complete the program.